A statistical physics framework for optimal learning: Theoretical framework

-\paragraph{Dynamic attention.} Self-attention is the core building block of the transformer architecture \cite{vaswani2017attention}.
-Dynamic attention mechanisms enhance standard attention by adapting its structure in response to input properties or task requirements, for example, by selecting sparse token interactions \cite{roy2021efficient}, varying attention spans \cite{sukhbaatar2019adaptive}, or pruning attention heads dynamically \cite{michel2019sixteen,correia2019adaptively}.
-Recent theoretical works have introduced minimal models of dot‐product attention that admit an analytic characterization \cite{cui2024high,cui2024phase,arnaboldi2025asymptoticssgdsequencesingleindex}.
-These models can be incorporated into our framework to study adaptive attention dynamics.
-In particular, a multi-head single-layer dot-product attention model can be recovered by setting
+\paragraph{Dynamic attention.} Self-attention is the core building block of transformer architectures \cite{vaswani2017attention}.
+Dynamic attention mechanisms enhance standard attention by adapting its structure in response to input properties or task requirements, for example, by selecting sparse token interactions \cite{roy2021efficient}, varying attention spans \cite{sukhbaatar2019adaptive}, or pruning attention heads \cite{michel2019sixteen}.
+Recent work introduced minimal models of dot‐product attention that admit an analytic characterization \cite{cui2024high}.
+A multi-head single-layer attention model can be recovered by setting